evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 ---

 ## Abstract
 Natcats are collectible digital cats produced by the Bitcoin blockchain.
 Natcats are produced when specific data properties occur within Bitcoin blocks, with the data for each block determining each cat’s unique traits.
-All Natcats systems are deployed fully on-chain on Bitcoin Ordinals, enabling autonomous production for up to 150+ years.
+All Natcats systems are decentralized and deployed on-chain on Bitcoin Ordinals, enabling autonomous production of Natcats for up to 150+ years.
 New cats are distributed automatically to Natcats holders.

 ---